ciceroednilson/project-book-nestjs-kong-api-gateway/README.md

 npm install
 ~~~~

-## ⚙️ Execute the command bellow at root folder to execute the unit tests with jest.
+## ⚙️ Execute the command below in the root folder to run the unit tests with Jest.

 ~~~~shell
 npm test
 ~~~~
 ![docs_readme/unit_test_img.png](docs_readme/unit_test_img.png)

-## ⚙️ Execute the command bellow at root folder to start the API.
+## ⚙️ Execute the command below in the root folder to start the API.

 ~~~~shell
 npm start